Hochschild homology and the derived de Rham complex revisited: Bialgebras

 Let us first consider the case that $\cat{C}$ is presentable.
-Then the functors $G$ and $G'$ admit left adjoints, both given by formation of symmetric algebras in $\cat{C}$.
-Moreover, $G$ and $G'$ are both monadic, so it follows from \cite[Corollary 4.7.3.16]{lurie--algebra} that $U$ is an equivalence.
+Then the functors $G$ and $G'$ admit left adjoints, both given by formation of symmetric algebras in $\cat{C}$: for $G$, note that the symmetric algebra functor $\Sym_{\cat{C}} : \cat{C} \to \CAlg(\cat{C})$ obtains an oplax symmetric monoidal structure as the left adjoint to the symmetric monoidal forgetful functor $\CAlg(\cat{C}) \to \cat{C}$, and hence induces a functor $\cAlg(\cat{C}) \to \cAlg(\CAlg(\cat{C}))$ left adjoint to $G$; for $G'$, note that the forgetful functor $\cAlg(\cat{C}) \to \cat{C}$ creates colimits, so that $G'$ admits a left adjoint given by formation of symmetric algebras in $\cAlg(\cat{C})$, which agrees with formation of symmetric algebras in $\cat{C}$ after forgetting coalgebra structures.
+Moreover, $G$ and $G'$ are both monadic (see \cite[Example 4.7.3.11]{lurie--algebra}, and note once more that the forgetful functor $\cAlg(\cat{C}) \to \cat{C}$ creates colimits), so it follows from \cite[Corollary 4.7.3.16]{lurie--algebra} that $U$ is an equivalence.